 Trophy presented to Mr. Forsyth by Col (ret) Larry Benson and BG (ret) Jim Grant (Photo Courtesy of Bill Forsyth)

 Trophy in Bill’s man cave.
-Flag I wall I got in Basic Training and carried it with me everywhere I went in both of my carrers. the flag over the window was my retirement gift from the 548th.
-To the right of the flag is my coffee cup with Snoop pissing on a light table, had it made in 1969 and used it until I retired; only washed when I PCS’ed
+Flag on wall I got in Basic Training and carried it with me everywhere I went in both of my careers. the flag over the window was my retirement gift from the 548th.
+To the right of the flag is my coffee cup with Snoopy pissing on a light table, I had it made in 1969 and used it until I retired in 2008; “NORMALLY” only washed when I PCS’ed

 “Birthday Card” presented to Ron Young (Photo Courtesy of Ron Young)